ugoertz/kombilo/doc/tutorial.rst

 for the currently selected game in the list is shown (just click on a game to select it).

-At the bottom, there is a "notebook" with one sheet each for the pattern search statistics, the pattern search options, the game info search, the date profile, tags and for messages.
+At the bottom, there is a "notebook" with one sheet ("tab") each for the pattern search statistics, the pattern search options, the game info search, the date profile, tags and for messages.

 Right above the notebook, there is a toolbar with several buttons and switches.